roemvaar/cs_notes/computer_systems/bit_manipulation.md

 number of places to shift.
 - **~ (NOT)**: takes one number and inverts all bits of it.

-TODO: Put truth table for each of the bitwise operators

 ## Bitwise Operators Hacks